citizenfx/natives/TASK/TaskGoToCoordAnyMeans.md

 * **y**: The goto target coordinate.
 * **z**: The goto target coordinate.
 * **fMoveBlendRatio**: 0.0 = still, 1.0 = walk, 2.0 = run, 3.0 = sprint.
 * **vehicle**: If defined, the pedestrian will only move if said vehicle exists.
-If you don't want any sort of association, just leave it as `0`.
+If you don't want any sort of association, just set it to `0`.
 * **bUseLongRangeVehiclePathing**: Setting to `true` tells the vehicle to use longrange vehicle pathing.
 * **drivingFlags**: See `eDrivingMode` enum.
 * **fMaxRangeToShootTargets**: Determines the maximum distance at which the `Ped` will engage in combat with threatening targets.